-8 GGR is defined by the Spectrum reports as "the amount retained after all winning wagers have been paid, but before any expenses or taxes have been deducted."
+&lt;sup>8 GGR is defined by the Spectrum reports as "the amount retained after all winning wagers have been paid, but before any expenses or taxes have been deducted."
 The Spectrum reports provide estimates of North Carolina's GGR both with and without a "first-mover advantage;" which is a term referring to the advantage gained by the first entrant into a market.
 Sometimes the first-mover advantage can stick, meaning that some customers who have tried the services of the industry pioneer will remain loyal even when other providers enter the market.
 At the time of the report, sports betting was not in effect in Virginia.
 Spectrum provided two sets of estimated GGR, one with North Carolina having a first-mover advantage against surrounding states, and a second set without the advantage.
 Since both Tennessee and Virginia implemented sports betting before North Carolina, FRD relied on Spectrum's GGR estimates without the first-mover advantage.

-allowed in the bill.
-Based on this review, Fiscal Research estimated the total amount of deductions allowed under the bill.
-Fiscal Research's estimate accounts for the anticipated reduction in the promotional credit deduction given the bill's corresponding phase-out rates starting in 2025 and ending in 2028.
+2024 and ending in January 2026.
 Fiscal Research was unable to find any states that allow a comparable deduction for uncollectible receivables.
 The bill allows for a deduction for uncollectable receivables (sometimes referred to as bad debt), with a maximum deduction of 4% of GWR.
 States that allow this sort of deduction often apply a much lower cap on the deduction, so Fiscal Research is unable to predict how the higher cap may impact the amount of deductions taken.
 Based on limited data from several other states, Fiscal Research assumed that the total amount of uncollectable receivables deducted would be only 0.34% of GWR, far less than the maximum allowed in the bill; if uncollectible deductions are closer to the maximum amount allowed by the bill, then the amount of tax revenue generated by the bill may be much lower than estimated in this memo.